-The Beer Mystic was born under unusual but [sur]real circumstances.
-I did actually walk under streetlights in NYC and they did give up the ghost and go out.
-This was long ago when exhaustion, disillusionment, poor eating habits, drink and nightclubbing probably had a mind-altering effect on my reality.
-It was also during this time that we quite coincidentally formed the legendary [at least in our own minds] NYC writing group, The Unbearable Beatniks of Lite, later just The Unbearables.
+Beer Mystic was born under unusual but [sur]real circumstances.
+I did actually walk under streetlights in NYC & they did give up the ghost & black out.
+This was long ago when exhaustion, disillusionment, poor eating habits, drink & nightclubbing had a mind-altering effect on reality.
+It was also during this time that we quite coincidentally formed the legendary [at least in our own minds] NYC writing group, the Unbearable Beatniks of Lite, The Unbearables.
+Cover: David Sandlin

-BEER MYSTIC: Last Day on the Planet: recently uploaded film version of the last chapter with soundtrack by Brain Damage from the album Spoken Dub Manifesto.
+BEER MYSTIC: Last Day on the Planet: film of the last chapter with soundtrack by Brain Damage from the album Spoken Dub Manifesto.